Otoyol 31

-Plans to extend the O-31 further to Denizli and Burdur have been finalized and the tender is expected to be awarded on 18 September 2018.

 Route Description

 İzmir

 The O-31 begins at Işıkkent interchange, a trumpet interchange with the İzmir Beltway (O-30) in southeast Buca, İzmir, outside the urban city zone.
 From there, the route heads south through the recently closed Işıkkent Toll Plaza until reaching the Lesser Menderes Plain.
 The motorway crosses over the D.550, which is accessible via Exit K1.
 Exit K1, named Havalimanı, also provides access to Adnan Menderes Airport, via the D.550.

 Following Exit K1 the O-31 becomes a toll motorway after passing through Pancar Toll Plaza, which uses automated vehicle classification to recognize different types of vehicles and price them accordingly.

 The next and first tolled exit on the motorway is Exit K2, named Torbalı, which is the Torbalı connector.
 The 4 km long Torbalı connector links the O-31 to the D.550 just north of Torbalı.
 Following Exit K2, the motorway continues south bypassing Torbalı on the west.
 Near the village of Sağlık, is the Sağlık Rest Area, which consist of restaurants and a gas station.
 Exit K3, named Belevi, is the last exit within the İzmir province.
 This exit connects to the D.550 to Selçuk as well as the coastal city of Kuşadası.

 After Exit K3, the O-31 passes over the 559 m long Belevi viaduct and then enters the 3048 m long 75th Anniversary Selatin Tunnel (75.
 Yıl Selatin Tüneli), passing through the Aydın Mountains and into Aydın Province.